QASMBench: A Low-level QASM Benchmark Suite for NISQ Evaluation and Simulation: QASMBench

 \subsection{Small-scale Benchmarks}

-\textbf{W-state}: W-state describes an entangled quantum state of three qubits following $\ket{W}=\frac{1}{\sqrt{3}}(\ket{001}+\ket{010}+\ket{100})$.
-It is useful for representing a specific type of multipartite entanglement occurring in several quantum information applications \cite{dur2000three}.
-It can be used for ensuring the robustness of ensemble-based quantum memories \cite{fleischhauer2002quantum}.

-\textbf{Adder}: A ripple-carry adder \cite{vedral1996quantum, cuccaro2004new} takes two $n$-bit numbers as input and computes their sum in place while outputting a single bit implying the carry.
-We included a 4-qubit adder (see Figure~\ref{fig:adder_n4}) in small-scale, a 10-qubit adder in medium-scale, and a 18-qubit adder in large-scale.
+\textbf{Adder}: The quantum adder uses each qubit as a classical bit, and builds a traditional adder through quantum gates.
+Here, we build the full-adder circuit using a basic component --- a 4-qubit ripple-carry adder \cite{vedral1996quantum, cuccaro2004new} with a carry-in and a carry-out qubit.
+Given the granularity of 4-qubits, a $m$-qubit adder would require $2m+m/4+1$ qubits in total where $m/4+1$ qubits are used for the carrying bits between the basic 4-qubit adder components.
+We included a 4-qubit adder (see Figure~\ref{fig:adder_n4}) in small-scale, a 10-qubit adder in medium-scale, \mm{and 18-/127-qubit adders in large-scale.} This benchmark is motivated by its scalability, easy-to-verify and usefulness in building quantum numeric units in the post-NISQ era.

-\textbf{Basis\_change}: This benchmark routine is from Google's OpenFermion library \cite{mcclean2020openfermion} for manipulating fermionic systems towards chemistry simulation on quantum computers.
+\textbf{Basis\_change}: The OpenQASM routine of this benchmark is generated from Google's Cirq based OpenFermion library \cite{mcclean2020openfermion} for manipulating fermionic systems towards chemistry simulation on quantum computers.
 It shows how to use a quantum circuit to transform the single-particle basis of an linearly connected electronic structure so as to realize exact evolution under a random Hermitian one-body fermionic operator.
+This is included as a quantum chemistry benchmark.

-\textbf{Basis\_trotter}: This routine benchmark is also from OpenFermion library \cite{mcclean2020openfermion}.
-It is designed to implement Trotter \cite{lloyd1996universal, berry2007efficient} steps for an actual molecule \emph{LiH} at equilibrium geometry, so as to simulate basis molecular Hamiltonians taking the following form $H = \sum_{pq} T_{pq} a^\dagger_p a_q + \sum_{pqrs} V_{pqrs} a^\dagger_p a_q a^\dagger_r a_s$.
-The circuit uses only 4 qubits but remains quite deep.
+\textbf{Basis\_trotter}: This routine is also generated from the Cirq based OpenFermion library \cite{mcclean2020openfermion} using the method described in Figure~\ref{fig:landscape}.
+It is designed to implement the Trotter \cite{lloyd1996universal, berry2007efficient} steps for an actual molecule \emph{LiH} at equilibrium geometry, so as to simulate basis molecular Hamiltonians taking the following form $H = \sum_{pq} T_{pq} a^\dagger_p a_q + \sum_{pqrs} V_{pqrs} a^\dagger_p a_q a^\dagger_r a_s$.
+The circuit uses 4 qubits but is quite deep, challenging the T1 and T2 decay of a NISQ device.
+It is included as another chemistry benchmark.

-\textbf{Cat\_state}: The cat state in QC, named after Schr{\"o}dinger's cat \cite{gribbin2011search}, is a quantum state that is composed of two diametrically opposed conditions simultaneously, e.g., a cat be alive and dead at the same time.
-It is a circuit with merely 4 gates.

-\textbf{Deutsch}: The Deutsch-Jozsa algorithm \cite{deutsch1992rapid} is among the first examples to demonstrate that a quantum algorithm can achieve exponentially speedup over any possible deterministic classical algorithms.
-It shows a black box problem that can be efficiently resolved by QC, but would require a lot of queries to the black box using a deterministic classical computer.
+\textbf{Bell State}: The Bell state describes the Bell Inequality Test.
+This algorithm implements the Bell experiment on a quantum computer.
+This is a fundamental quantum mechanics experiment, and consists primarily of local entanglement, and low SWAP cost no matter the topology.